What Is Klonopin (Clonazepam) Withdrawal?

 |Months 2+||Mild withdrawal symptoms are still possible up to three months after quitting Klonopin.
 Those with severe addictions are most likely to continue having noticeable symptoms.
 Tapering down a user’s Klonopin dose can prevent prolonged symptoms.|

-Klonopin detox involves slowly tapering down daily doses to minimize withdrawal symptoms and prevent other complications.
-Safely tapering down Klonopin doses can take months for long-term users.
+The first step of ending an addiction to Klonopin involves slowly tapering down doses to minimize withdrawal symptoms and prevent other complications.
+Safely tapering down Klonopin doses usually takes between 2 and 3 weeks.

 Former Klonopin addict, Kelley McMillan struggled with alcohol abuse and was subsequently prescribed Klonopin for anxiety.
 She took 1.5 milligrams of Klonopin a day, always following her prescription, but eventually became addicted to it.
 In an article she wrote for Vogue, McMillan explained how detoxing from Klonopin can be difficult without tapering down doses.